Coke R. Stevenson: Texas Legislature (1929–1939)

-In 1928 after a search to find a candidate for the state legislature in their district to advocate for ranchers' interests proved unsuccessful, Stevenson allowed his name to be offered in nomination.
+After a 1928 search to find a candidate for the state legislature in their district to advocate for ranchers' interests proved unsuccessful, Stevenson allowed supporters to offer his name in nomination.
 He was elected to the Texas House of Representatives as a conservative Democrat, and served there from 1929 until 1939.
-As a freshman lawmaker Stevenson introduced and saw passed a bill establishing the office of State Auditor to keep track of State expenditures, marking the beginning of a long state political career focused on economy in government spending.
-In Stevenson's second term in the state Legislature he led a successful fight against governor Ross S. Sterling's proposal to issue $100,000,000 in road bonds to complete the state highway system.
+As a freshman lawmaker Stevenson introduced a successful bill establishing the Texas State Auditor's Office to keep track of expenditures, marking the beginning of a long state political career focused on economy in government spending.
+In Stevenson's second term he led a successful fight against governor Ross S. Sterling's proposal to issue $100,000,000 in bonds to complete the state highway system.
 In 1933, he was elected Speaker of the House; he was re-elected in 1935, becoming the first person in Texas history to serve two consecutive terms as Speaker.

-In 1938, after five terms in the House, Stevenson ran for lieutenant governor.
+After five terms in the House, in 1938 Stevenson ran for lieutenant governor.
 In his race for the Democratic nomination, the decisive race in the Democratic-controlled state, Stevenson offered no formal platform and eschewed the political fanfare that other candidates embraced.
 For this reason many questioned his ability to win the election.
-Stevenson would come in second place out of six candidates, forcing a runoff with Pierce Brooks of Dallas.
-Stevenson continued his original strategy that he described as running on "principles not promises" and, when the final results were in, he had won the election 446,441 votes to 400,444 votes.
+Stevenson placed second of six candidates, forcing a runoff with Pierce Brooks of Dallas.
+Stevenson continued his original strategy, which he described as running on "principles not promises" and won with 446,441 votes to Brooks' 400,444.
 As Lieutenant Governor Stevenson served under Governor W. Lee "Pappy" O'Daniel.